speced/spec-dfn-contract/README.md

 A `data-noexport` attribute means a definition is intended for private use by a specification.

-Other specifications MUST NOT reference or link to definitions marked as `data-noexport`.
+Note: it is considered bad practice to link to definitions marked as `data-noexport`.

 ### Namespacing (`data-dfn-for`)